ampproject/amphtml/extensions/amp-base-carousel/1.0/README.md

 ## Usage

-Each of the Bento Carousel component’s immediate children is considered an item in the carousel.
+Each of the component’s immediate children is considered an item in the carousel.
 Each of these nodes may also have arbitrary children.

 The carousel consists of an arbitrary number of items, as well as optional